yassinebridi/tailwind-direction/README.md

 - transformOrigin

 ## Not Affected core plugins(But needs to be):
-- Inset (This is a big core plugin)
 - (Add new ones if you think others are missing)

 ## You might like